shwjdgh34/natours/README.md

 ### express.json()

 This is a built-in middleware function in Express.
 It parses incoming requests with JSON payloads and is based on body-parser.
-This makes me parse req.body
+This is make us get access to the request body on the request object

+A middleware that appears fist in the code, is excuted before one the appears later.
+So the orders of the code matters a lot in Express

+Express is middleware stack(order as defined in the code) .
+Everything is middleware even route.

 ```javascript
 app.use(express.json());